acquia/blt/docs/extending-blt.md

 BLT uses Robo to provide commands.

-## Adding a custom Robo Command
+## Adding a custom Robo Command or Hook

+Robo uses the [Annotated Command](https://github.com/consolidation/annotated-command) library to enable you to add commands as well as hook into existing BLT commands.
+This allows you to execute custom code in response to various events, typically just before or just after a BLT command is executed.

+For a list of all available hook types, see [Annotated Command's hook types](https://github.com/consolidation/annotated-command#hooks).

-To create your own Robo PHP command:
+To create your own Robo PHP command or hook:

-1. Create a new file in `blt/src/Commands` named using the pattern `*Command.php`.
+1. Create a new file in `blt/src/Blt/Plugin/Commands` named using the pattern `*Commands.php`.
 The file naming convention is required.
+You can also provide custom commands in a separate Composer package as long as it exposes them via PSR4.
-1. You must use the namespace `Acquia\Blt\Custom\Commands` in your command file.
+1. You must use the namespace `Example\Blt\Plugin\Commands` in your command file.
 1. Generate an example command file by executing `blt example:init`.
 You may use the generated file as a guide for writing your own command.
 1. Follow the [Robo PHP Getting Started guide](http://robo.li/getting-started/#commands) to write a custom command.

-## Adding a custom Robo Hook

-BLT uses the [Annotated Command](https://github.com/consolidation/annotated-command) library to enable you to hook into BLT commands.
-This allows you to execute custom code in response to various events, typically just before or just after a BLT command is executed.

-To create a hook:

-1. Create a new file in `blt/src/Hooks` named using the pattern `*Hook.php`.
-1. Generate an example hook file by executing `blt example:init`.
-You may use the generated file as a guide for writing your own command.

-For a list of all available hook types, see [Annotated Command's hook types](https://github.com/consolidation/annotated-command#hooks).

 ## Replacing/Overriding a Robo Command